Family & Consumer Sciences

 The most important prevention step is routine testing every two years; short-term test kits are inexpensive, easy to use, and the only way to know a home’s radon level.

-High radon levels are fixable through certified mitigation systems, and UGA Extension provides testing support, education, and guidance to help residents take action.
+High radon levels can be mitigated through certified mitigation systems.
+The UGA Extension provides testing support, education, and guidance to help residents take action.